akshephard/xbee_influx_push/README.md

 **xbee_influx_push script**

-This repository contains all of the files used in the development of the xbee_influx_push script.
-In order to use this script on the Digi Gateway, you must copy the files ltsensor.py as well as the two directories requests and config parser.
+This repository contains all of the files used in the development of the xbee_influx_push script as well as a zip file that will run on a DIGI Gateway.
+In order to use this script on the Digi Gateway, follow the instructions below.

-Replace IP address with address of gateway as well. scp sensorlt.py python@192.0.0.103:/userfs/WEB/python scp -r configparser-3.5.0 python@10.0.0.191:/userfs/WEB/python

 **Installing script and libraries on fresh DIGI Gateway**